mathspp/mathspp/pages/02.blog/neural-networks-fundamentals-with-python-network-loss/item.en.md

 the way in which we assess how a neural network is performing, and an essential concept we need if we want our neural network to *learn*.

+!!!
+The code for this article, and for the all articles of the series, !!! can be found in [this GitHub repository][gh-nnfwp].
+!!!
+Today's article will build on [v0.1][gh-nnfwp-v0_1] of that code.
+!!!
-If you need a refresher on what we built last time, have a quick read [at the previous post][part1].
+!!!
+If you need a refresher on what we built last time, have a quick read !!! [at the previous post][part1].
-In particular, you can find the code we wrote by the end of the post.

 # Neural network as a chain of layers